matteoruth/matteoruth/README.md

 ### Hi there 👋

+---
+I am a Master student in Data Science and Engineering

+- My CV can be found here :
+- I love history, football, and statistics

 <!--
 **matteoruth/matteoruth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.